AI Catchup

 OpenAI published details on GPT-Red, an internal automated safety red-teaming model designed to find prompt injection vulnerabilities at scale and strengthen defenses before broader deployment.

-OpenAI introduced GPT-Red, an internal-only automated red-teaming model designed to find prompt injection vulnerabilities at scale and help strengthen defenses before wider deployment (OpenAI on X).
+OpenAI introduced GPT-Red, an internal-only automated red-teaming model designed to find prompt injection vulnerabilities at scale and help strengthen defenses before wider deployment (OpenAI blog).

 What GPT-Red is